ThiagoMunich/Simple-RSI-trading-bot/README.md

 # RSI trading bot

-This is a simple trading algorithm used in one of my Base 2 Tecnologia presentations.
+This is a fully automated trading algorithm used in one of my Base 2 Tecnologia presentations.

 ## Long buy rule 📈
   if RSI indicator is lesser than 30